-Q. Will every business with more than 50 employees pay a penalty if they don’t offer “affordable, comprehensive” insurance starting in 2016?
+Q. Does every business with 50 or more employees pay a penalty if they don’t offer “affordable, comprehensive” health insurance?

-In that case, the penalty is $2,000 per full-time employee, although the first 30 employees aren’t counted in the calculation.
-So if an employer has 65 FTE employees, doesn’t offer coverage, and at least one employee gets coverage in the exchange with a premium subsidy, the employer would owe a $70,000 penalty for the year (65-30) x 2,000 = 70,000.
+If an employer with 50 or more FTE employees doesn’t offer coverage to at least 95 percent of FTE employees, the potential penalty is $2,320 per full-time employee in 2018 (that amount started at $2,000, but it’s indexed for inflation), although the first 30 employees aren’t counted in the calculation.
+So if an employer has 65 FTE employees, doesn’t offer coverage, and at least one employee gets coverage in the exchange with a premium subsidy, the employer would owe a $74,240 penalty for 2018.
+The calculation is: (65-30) x 2,320 = 74,240.

 But if a business pays its workers wages that are high enough to ensure every employee’s household income exceeds 400 percent of the poverty level, there would be no penalty, since none of the workers would qualify for subsidies in the exchange.
 Of course, that’s rare, since large, high-wage employers almost always offer health insurance coverage.